-Beanie Feldstein is the definition of a breakout star, appearing in the Oscar-nominated "Lady Bird," making us all laugh in "Neighbors 2: Sorority Rising" and even appearing on Broadway in "Hello, Dolly!"
+Beanie Feldstein is the definition of a breakout star, appearing in the Oscar-nominated "Lady Bird," making us all laugh in "Neighbors 2: Sorority Rising" and appearing on Broadway in "Hello, Dolly!"
+Now, she stars in Olivia Wilde's directorial debut, "Booksmart."
 She spoke to TODAY Style about why she loves her short stature, why she'd never change her nickname (her birth name is Elizabeth) and why she wishes people would stop commenting on her weight loss.

 I have always been short, and most people want to be taller.
 That's sort of a thing, but I love being short.
 I always say that I'm fun-sized.